 Here are some useful resources to review before heading out:

-- The Ordnance Survey’s GetOutside campaign has tips and inspiration for enjoying the outdoors safely during the Covid pandemic.
+- Firstly, the Ordnance Survey’s GetOutside campaign has tips and inspiration for enjoying the outdoors safely.

-- The Woodland Trust has produced a useful guide to walking safely in the outdoors.
+- The Woodland Trust has also produced a useful guide to walking safely in the outdoors.

 - Wherever you’re going, don’t forget to follow the Countryside Code.